-Knowing how to stop unwanted parenting advice is an important skill to learn when you step into divorce.
-The difference between those divorced parents with great relationships with their kids and those that continually struggle to find their way is understanding that this modern-day rite of passage applies to the entire family.
+How to stop unwanted parenting advice is an important skill to learn when you step into divorce.
+The difference between divorced parents with great relationships with their kids and those that struggle is understanding that change applies to the entire family.
 This is your child’s first divorce.
 They didn’t ask for it.
 They usually don’t understand it either.
-If you don’t figure out how this rite of passage applies to you and your children, you’ll set up yourself up for unwanted parenting advice from your ex.
+You have to figure out how the changes affect your kids.
+Or you’ll set up yourself up for unwanted parenting advice from your ex.

 Allow your ex and your children their own opinions separate from your point of view.

 You have a new dynamic to create with your kids that doesn’t involve their other parent.
-Yet way too often, the new relationship with your kids is up against wondering what the other parent will think about it and how they’ll view what you’re doing.
+Yet way too often, the new dynamic is up against what the other parent will think about it.
+Or how they’ll view what you’re doing.
 When you do that, you avoid separating and instead, continue the connection.

 Usually, this comes in the form of a defensive fight.
-When it happens, it wrecks havoc on your parenting confidence never mind the time with your kids.
+When it happens, it wreaks havoc on your parenting confidence never mind the time with your kids.
 You opt-in and learn how to parent on your own to stop unwanted parenting advice.
-The sooner you learn how to do this, the easier it’ll be for you and your kids to create your own partnership away from the other parent and how it used to be.
+The sooner you learn how to do this, the easier it’ll be for you and your kids.
+Together, create your own partnership away from the other parent and how it used to be.

 It doesn’t matter how old your child is, divorce stinks for kids.

-Being myopic and self-involved, younger kids simply want to do things their peers are doing.
+Being myopic and self-involved, younger kids want to do things their peers are doing.
 They don’t want to be going to the other parent’s home during the week or every other weekend.
-They don’t want to listen to your fighting because no matter how much you’d like their help, they can’t help you feel better.
-And as much fun as it is to meet your new friend, they don’t want to share their parents with other people.
-Because of being concerned about their kids, solo parents already enter this new stage with less confidence than they had when married.
+They don’t want to listen to your fighting.
+And no matter how much you’d like their help, they can’t help you feel better.
+Nor do they want to meet your new friend.
+They don’t want to share their parents with other people.
 Bad habits develop out of fear and the stress of separation and divorce.

 Own it – how often are you with your kids wondering what your ex will think?
 How often are you wondering what the other parent is going to ask when they call your kids?
 Or when they hear what you did that day?
 Is that competitive – protective part – of you running how you behave?
 If it is, it’s time to curb the need for their approval.